Community Support Services

 - Model effective coping techniques and self-help strategies based on their own recovery experience

 - Support clients in advocating for themselves to obtain effective services

 Our SUDPs provide Level One Substance Use Disorder treatment.
 This service aims to assist individuals who have alcohol and/or drug-addiction to achieve and maintain abstinence from mood-altering substances and to develop independent support systems.
 SUDPs may provide:

 - Assessment and diagnosis of a substance use disorder

 - Treatment planning and referral

-- Patient and family education in the disease of chemical dependency
+- Patient and family education on chemical dependency as a disease

-- Individual and group counseling with alcohol and drug-addicted people
+- Individual and group counseling for individuals with alcohol and/or drug addiction

 - Relapse prevention counseling